 The School of Dentistry is nationally recognized for its academic and clinical excellence.
 Scholarly activity is an integral component of the mission of the School of Dentistry and Creighton University, and we design all of our research initiatives with the goal of better patient care.
-Extramural research funding totals nearly $1.5 million for 2016-2017.
+Extramural research funding totals nearly $1.5 million from federal agencies, foundations, corporations and other donors.

 By conducting research focused on enhancing teaching, bettering society, and discovering new knowledge, the School of Dentistry has built a national and international reputation.
 Many of our faculty have secured extramural funding from public and privates sources to include the National Institutes of Health, the dental industry and foundations.